wearerequired/h2push/README.md

 ## Changelog

+### 1.2.0

+* Fix incorrect handling of dependencies with version set to `null`.
+* Fix linking of dependencies with protocol-relative URLs.

 ### 1.1.0

-* Adds support for relative script and style paths.
+* Add support for relative script and style paths.

 ### 1.0.0